 - Our fixed fees do not cover any third-party fees, including court fees, Barrister's fees and any other fees payable to third parties.

-- If you do not want to instruct us on a fixed fee basis, we can also act for you on an hourly rate basis with an hourly rate of £200 + VAT per hour.
+- If you do not want to instruct us on a fixed-fee basis, we can also act for you on an hourly rate of £245 + VAT per hour.

 FAQs - Challenging Non-Molestation Order